Kassadin Build Guide by CasterMaster

 space

 Once you get Riftwalk, you can now zone your opponent.
 Zoning means to force your opponent to hug their turret and lose EXP and CS because they're too scared to fight you.
 Fire Null Spheres at your lane enemy to harass them and continually regain mana through last hitting minions with Nether Blade.
-If you want you can buy a Sight Ward to monitor the bushes and be more certain against ganks.
+If you want you can buy a Stealth Ward or use a Stealth Ward to monitor the bushes and be more certain against ganks.
 With Riftwalk in your arsenal of skills, it'll be very difficult for enemy to gank you unless they have a stun.
 Do as you would normally in your early game, but you can be more aggressive now with Riftwalk.
 If you're at your turret fighting minions, you can use the assassin's combo to heavily damage your enemy.
 Doing so can really bring down their health to about 50% (if not more).
 If you're zoning the enemy, you can also use the time they're at their turret to go and gank a lane (or even the enemy jungler if you know where they are).

 space